 Does your title attract attention?
 This is the most important few words of your book, and yet I see so many poorly titled books.
 Give your title a lot of thought.

 Does your cover attract attention?
 Especially when viewed as a thumbnail image.
 This is important as this is usually the first image of your book that a potential reader sees, so you really want them to click on it.
-Look at you book cover as a thumbnail size image.
+Does it look amateurish?
+Look at your book cover as a thumbnail size image.
 Is it attention grabbing or a fuzzy little box?
+If you’re not happy, a small investment in a professionally designed cover is certainly not a waste of money.

 Does anyone know your name?
 I’m a firm believer in promoting your name as an author rather than promoting the title of your book or books.
 Getting known is vital, so use social media to build your name recognition.
 Yes, it’s slow going and hard work.
 But nothing is going to come easy in a crowd of fifteen million new books.